haietza/moodle-local_onboarding/README.md

 but may have courses using more features and, therefore, not need additional onboarding).
 Only one message is sent per user (versus one message per low use course).

+### Cleanup ###
+A scheduled task runs once a month to delete user records in the local_onboarding table that have not been assigned a role.

 ## License ##

 2023 Michelle Melton <meltonml@appstate.edu>